|

 Electricity Apart from Fly- Camping safaris,

 all accommodation has some form of permanent electricity, albeit sometimes erratic.
-The supply is generally 220-240v and plugs are three-pin square or round.
-If you have any charges, make sure your battery charger
+The supply is generally 220-240v or 12v and plugs are three-pin square or round.
+If you have any charges, make sure your battery

 Entry Requirements Please consult the appropriate embassy or high commission on entry visa requirements.